 While neither deck boasts lavish finishing touches, you'll likely encounter more intricately detailed fly and sportsbridge configurations elsewhere.
 However, if you don't require the extra space offered by the larger Flybridge, the smaller S-Line option presents itself as a compelling alternative with its more inviting design.

-The 680 is priced at approximately €UR 1.8M, but additional investment is required to enhance the Flybridge or S models to achieve a satisfactory level of specification and finish, pushing the final price closer to €UR 2M.
+The 680 is priced at approximately €1,800,000, but additional investment is required to enhance the Flybridge or S models to achieve a satisfactory level of specification and finish, pushing the final price closer to €2,000,000.
 At this price point, the 680 faces formidable competition from rivals that deliver exceptional build quality and finishing standards.

-However, Prestige has unmistakably elevated its luxury offerings, while maintaining its remarkable utilization of space, a characteristic that has always been impressive.
+However, Prestige has unmistakably elevated its luxury offerings, while maintaining its remarkable utilisation of space, a characteristic that has always been impressive.
 This enhancement in luxury combined with their ingenious space utilization could indeed attract prospective buyers.

 Our Verdict